-43 Of none of these works, with the exception of the Purpura de la rosa, the score has survived to the present day.
+44 Of none of these works, with the exception of the Púrpura de la rosa, the score has survived to the present day.

-44 Due to its educational function, there are several regulations that regulate to the smallest detail the management and behaviour of comedians, musicians and the public.
+45 Due to its educational function, there are several regulations that regulate to the smallest detail the management and behaviour of comedians, musicians and the public.

-45 "[...]
-Verás como es diferente de este nuestro coliseo [de Mexico], que toda la compañía se compone de europeos.
+46 "[...]Verás como es diferente / de este nuestro coliseo [de Mexico], / que toda la compañía / se compone de europeos. // Pues de España conducidos / sólo a costa de dinero, / reluce la habilidad, / resplandece el lucimiento.[...]".
+Simon Ayanque, Lima Por Dentro y Por Fuera (Valladolid: Maxtor Editorial, 2012).